 Bloxwich level crossing

 We are working at night as much as possible to minimise disruption to passengers.
 However, it will be necessary to close the line at the following times to do big pieces of work:

 Sundays from 17 September to 1 October

-More information on replacement services is available on London Midland's website
+More information on replacement services is available on West Midlands Railway's website